HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 • 2x M2 nut

-Now you can screw the previously inserted M3 screw to clamp the M3x50 screw of the valve flap arm.
-But make sure that...
+Now you can tighten the previously inserted M3 screw to clamp the M3x50 screw of the valve flap arm.
+Make sure, however, that...

-… the valve flap arm is at a 45° angle to the valve flap.
-When the valve flap is closed, the valve flap arm should be as shown.
+...the valve flap arm is at a 45° angle to the valve flap.
+When the valve flap is closed, the valve flap arm should therefore be as shown.

 Now you can screw the push rod to the valve flap arm.

-Another view of the screw connection between the push rod and the valve flap arm.
+Further view of the screw connection between push rod and valve flap arm.

 Make sure beforehand that the servo arm is attached to the servo axis in such a way that the servo still has enough angle of rotation in the opening direction of the valve.
-This is the only way to open the valve later using the servo.
+This is the only way that the valve can be opened later using the servo.

 Position the push rod on the servo arm and screw it...

-… as before with the valve flap arm with an M2x12 screw and an M2 nut.
+...as before on the valve flap arm with an M2x12 bolt and an M2 nut.

-Important: You should definitely secure the M2 nut with a bit of screw locking varnish or hot glue to prevent it from coming off by itself.
+Important: You should secure the M2 nut with a little threadlocker or hot glue to prevent it from loosening on its own.

-As soon as you have everything set up, your valve could look like this. 🙂
+Once you have everything set up, your valve might now look like this 🙂 .

-In the following paragraph you can see a few more pictures of the finished structure
+In the following paragraph you can see a few more pictures of the finished assembly

 Mounting options

-You can use the following options to mount the valve on a nozzle or to connect it to a 125mm exhaust hose.
+To mount the valve on a spigot or to connect it to a 125mm exhaust hose, you can use the following options.

 The following flange consists of two halves.